jassincubator/hello-world/README.md

 # hello-world
 Test
 Hi guys!
-That project is a test!
+This project is a test!